vallejoj/WorkshopTemplate/LabGuide100.md

 - From any browser, go to the URL:
   `https://cloud.oracle.com`

-- click **Sign In** in the upper right hand corner of the browser and on the next screen enter you Cloud Account Name.
+- Click **Sign In** in the upper right hand corner of the browser and on the next screen enter you Cloud Account Name.

 **NOTE:** The **Cloud Account Name, User Name** and **Password** values will be given to you by the instructor or Trial confirmation email.